A seasoned Montana hunter and dog trainer shares his tips for successful pre-season scouting.

 Upland birds rely on good cover, which can only be assessed in the field itself.
 E-scouting gives you a good lay of the land, but to truly know if it will hold birds you need to see it in person.
 Typically during this time it’s good to let the dogs get out and stretch their winter legs before the hens start nesting and raising broods.
 On these outings I’m not always looking for birds since this is when grouse will start gathering on their leks and it doesn’t mean they will be there come fall.

 I turn my attention to see the type of cover and get an idea of what fields are going to be planted while also looking for old sign indicating birds have been in the area.
-This sign may be old white droppings that flake away with a kick of a boot; often moisture from the winter makes the dropping appear fresher then they really are.
+This sign may be old white droppings that flake away with a kick of a boot; often moisture from the winter makes the dropping appear fresher than they really are.
 Regardless, finding them indicates birds.
 As expected, fresh tracks often indicate an immediate presence of birds.

 Crops and Cover